P1Analytics/Thesis/README.md

     - External Temperature : C

-- Demo on all the schools in Greece for one year, time interval: day
+- Demo on all the schools in Greece, for one year, time interval: day
-    - Demo for 10 schools in Greece for one year Power Consumption
+    - Power Consumption, 10 schools in Greece
     ![greece one year](./image/power_greece_16Sep_17_Sep_perday.png?raw=true "")
     There are 3 other schools without power consumption sensors or no data.

-    - Demo for 12 schools in Greece for one year Temperature
+    - Temperature, 12 schools in Greece
       ![greece one year](./image/Greece%20Temperature.png?raw=true "")

 - Demo on site __8ο Γυμνάσιο Πατρών,Greece__ ,for 3 weeks, time interval: hour